bar181/openai-agents/modules/module5-orchestration/docs/test_failures_analysis.md

 AttributeError: 'FunctionTool' object has no attribute 'execute'
 ```

-This suggests that the OpenAI Agents SDK has changed how tools are implemented and used.
+This suggests that our trace processor implementation is affecting how tools are being processed or executed.

 ### 3. Model Changes